BarnesFoundation/Barnes-Focus/README.md

 ### How I can add more to translations?
 Adding to translations can be done via one time job (OTJ).
 Preferably `rake` task.
 You can refer to file: `/lib/tasks/data.rake` on how translations are added.

 ### What if I am setting up Barnes App in new ENV?
+(Repeated)
 In this case, we just have to run above rake task `bundle exec rake data:add_translations`

+### What if nodejs version in an environment is less than 8?
+Upgrade nodejs:
+We'll have to upgrade nodejs to version 8.
+In order to do that ssh into both the application (web and worker) and run
+- `yum remove nodesource-release* nodejs`
+- `yum clean all`
+- `rm -rf /var/cache/yum/*`
+- `yum remove nodesource-release* nodejs`
+- `rm -rf /etc/yum.repos.d/nodesource-el.repo`

 # To Start Server in background
 `foreman start -f Procfile.dev -p 3000`